avigailtaylor/GeneFEAST/example_usage.md

-# Example input data and output report
+# Using GeneFEAST to compile a **single FEA summary report**: Example input data and output report

 > The gene expression data used in this example is from:
 >